scizen9/SEDM-Docs/source/Efficiency.rst

 increase the efficiency if there is a high background (moon).
 The best way to mitigate these effects is to look at the trend over time.
 Below is a figure that shows the efficiency in wavlength bins over the course of the last 700 days.
-This was calculated using the functional form for the wavelengths and will need to be re-calculated with the average fiducial wavelength scale.
+This was calculated after re-processing all the archival data with the average fiducial wavelength scale.

 .. _fig-eff_trend: